Aztec: everything you need to know about AZTEC

 - Sequencers and provers that keep the network operational

-Advantages of Aztec
+Benefits of Aztec

-- Privacy as a standard component of an Ethereum-Layer-2
+- Privacy as a standard component of an Ethereum Layer-2

 Disadvantages of Aztec